 Every year approximately 80,000 to 100,000 children under 15 die from cancer globally.
 That’s about 200 children a day.

 Our journey was short and long at the same time.
 We had tools at our disposal that many parents in our situations don’t.
 We had the Internet.
 We had world-class doctors and nurses.
 We had our educations.
-We had health insurance.
+We had health insurance plan.
 We had connections that helped open doors closed to most.
 Despite all of this it came back to the same thing after every appointment with doctors, every call with a pharmaceutical company, every call with a parent we had found on a Facebook group who had gone through something similar: If only there were more research.

 Every year approximately 80,000 to 100,000 children under 15 die from cancer globally.
 That’s about 200 children a day.
 It sounds like a big number, but in the grand scheme, it’s a small number—and not in a good way.
 It means that most research dollars go toward the bigger numbers—adult cancers that receive a lot of attention.
 We need to make more funding like the Child Cancer Donation Program for pediatric cancer research a priority.

 As parents, we are the best advocates our children have.
 Worldwide, we need to take every step possible to protect them.